nimec77/deepseek_json/README.md

 # DeepSeek JSON Chat Application

-A robust Rust CLI application that sends requests to DeepSeek's API and receives structured JSON responses.
-The application automatically adds JSON format specifications to user prompts and parses the structured responses for console display with beautiful formatting.
+A robust Rust CLI that sends requests to DeepSeek's API and receives structured JSON responses.
+The app injects strict JSON format instructions into your prompt and parses the model’s response for a clean, colored console display.

 ## Features

-- 🤖 **DeepSeek Integration**: Direct integration with DeepSeek's chat API using `deepseek-chat` model
+- 🤖 **DeepSeek integration**: Uses the `deepseek-chat` model via `/chat/completions` with `response_format = json_object`.
-- 📋 **Structured JSON Responses**: Enforces JSON format with predefined schema using response_format
+- 📋 **Structured JSON responses**: Enforces a stable schema and validates/parses the assistant output.
-- 🧩 **TaskFinisher-JSON Mode**: Interactive clarifications flow producing a final technical task JSON artifact with self-stop token
+- 🧩 **TaskFinisher-JSON mode**: Interactive clarifications flow that yields a final technical task JSON artifact with a self-stop token.
-- 🎯 **Field Extraction**: Automatically parses and displays JSON fields with colored output
+- 🎯 **Field extraction**: Nicely formatted, colored rendering of JSON fields in the terminal.
-- 🛡️ **Advanced Error Handling**: Custom error types with user-friendly messages and recovery suggestions
+- 🛡️ **Advanced error handling**: Clear, user-friendly messages for server busy, timeouts, API and parsing errors.
-- 🔄 **Interactive Mode**: Continuous chat interface until user exits with `/quit` or `/exit` commands
+- 🔄 **Interactive mode**: Continuous chat until you exit with `/quit` or `/exit`.
-- 💻 **CLI Interface**: Command-line interface with single query mode support
+- 💻 **CLI mode**: Send a single query and print the JSON result.
-- ⚙️ **Configurable**: Customizable model, temperature, token limits, and request timeouts
+- ⚙️ **Configurable**: Model, temperature, token limits, base URL, and request timeout.
-- 🎨 **Beautiful Output**: Colored and formatted console output with emojis for better readability
+- 🎨 **Beautiful output**: Colored, emoji-enhanced display.
-- ⏱️ **Timeout Support**: Configurable request timeouts with health checks
+- ⏱️ **Timeouts + retries**: Configurable timeouts and automatic exponential backoff on transient errors (3 attempts).
-- 🌐 **Network Resilience**: Server availability checks and intelligent error handling
+- 🌐 **Network resilience**: Smart retry conditions for rate limits and network issues; graceful error messages.
+No pre-flight health checks are performed.
-- 🔧 **Modular Architecture**: Clean separation of concerns with dedicated modules
+- 🔧 **Modular architecture**: Clean separation of config, client, console UI, and TaskFinisher logic.
-- ⚡ **Signal Handling**: Graceful shutdown with Ctrl+C and request cancellation support
+- ⚡ **Signal handling**: Ctrl+C exits gracefully.
+If pressed during a request, the request is canceled and the app exits.

-## JSON Response Structure
+## JSON response structure

 The application requests responses in the following JSON format: